mwales/FindCrypt-Ghidra/README.md

+# What is different about my fork

+* Removed autoupdate features.
+* Changed some of the installation paths

 # FindCrypt - Ghidra Edition

 While for years we used IDA Pro and its incredible plugins developed by its huge community, Ghidra came out recently (at the time of writing) showing a lot of potential and an incredible modular design for customization both in Python or Java.